thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 ### Realm Public Key
 {: #sec-realm-public-key-claim}

-The Realm public key claim identifies the key which is used to sign the Realm token
+The Realm public key claim identifies the attestation key which is used to sign the Realm token

 The value of the Realm public key claim is a byte string representation of a COSE_Key.